2021-Winter-HTTP-5202-A/Chef-s-Vision-PHP-Project/README.md

 In school, I learned PHP, mySQL database and how to interact with database.
 So I decided to use PHP as a backend and mySQL database to store all the data.
 I added comments on recipe feature to appreciate to user of recipe and to provide reviews about recipe.

 ## Thought Process
+* This application needs a name related to food.
+I searched for name and ended up having name Chef's Vision.
+* Then I choose color combination.
 [Live Demo](http://chefvision.navghuman.ca/)

 ### Tasks